 Late Wisconsin/Holocene: Schuiling Cave (Jefferson 1991b).

-Despite numerous records of fossil Raccoons to the east and to the west, and despite the presence of Raccoons in the central portions of our region today, they are absent as fossils from the center of our region.
+Despite numerous records of fossil Raccoons east of our region and present as fossils on the West Coast, and despite the presence of Raccoons in the central portions of our region today, they are absent as fossils from the central region.
 Our only record on the east is from Blackwater Draw, where several taxa otherwise known from east of our region show up in the fossil record.
 The most likely reason for this pattern is eastern forms moving up the gallery forests typical of the drainageways.
-They appear again in the fossil record along the western edge of the region.

 The evidence strongly suggests recent invasion for most of the central region, probably as a result of human occupation of the area with the resultant food supply in the way of crops and garbage.
 Current distribution seems to be concentrated in river valleys and mountain forests in the vicinity of towns and campgrounds.